RenneLab/hybkit/sample_02_target_analysis/target_analysis_notes.rst

 Journal of virology 92.8 (2018): e02138-17.

-This analysis specifically investigates and characterizes miRNA arising from Kaposi's Sarcoma Herpesvirus, which are given the type name "KSHV_miRNA".
+This analysis specifically investigates and characterizes miRNA arising from Kaposi's Sarcoma Herpesvirus, which are given the type name "KSHV-miRNA".
 Both individual and summary output files are produced.

 Hybrid sequence information created by the Hyb program  information is